wabubby/annoucements-clipper/README.md

 # annoucements-clipper
-automates the building of mp3 files for my secondary school's annoucements (2023-12-02).
+automates the building of mp3 files for my secondary school's annoucements.

+written 2023-12-02